drohal3/fullstackopen-part1/README.md

 ```
 Using an array might be the simpler choice in this case.
 Searching the Internet will provide you with lots of hints on how to create a zero-filled array of a desired length.<br/>
 **Solution:**
+The solution is demonstrated in the anecdote application (anecdote folder).
+See commits for more details.